 Advisors may meet with students during business hours or at other pre-arranged times.
 All advisors may be contacted by telephone, e-mail, or through online communication.
-To further bolster the College's academic advising program, students are welcomed and encouraged to visit the Advising Department.
 Specific campus locations and office hours are listed on the Coastal Alabama Community College website.
 These staff members can help students obtain their educational goals through a collaborative effort.
 They assist students in choosing majors and planning programs of study to meet their goals.
-Finally, through the use of the College website, social media sites, and other technologies, advisors communicate with all students regarding academic advising and other student services as needed.
+Finally, through the use of the College website, social media sites, and other technologies, advisors communicate with all students regarding academic advising and other student services as needed..